 It’s extremely important to regard how different printing materials are affected.
 For example, PLA doesn’t require a heated bed.
 However, when printed on one at around 50C it can help those first few layers adhere a little more consistently.
-But if you're getting 3D print warping PLA then it's likely at too high a heated bed temperature (eg. over 60C) it can cause it to warp.
+But if you're getting 3D print warping PLA then it's likely at too high a heated bed temperature (eg. over 60C) can cause it to warp.

 With something very sensitive to cooling too fast, like the UV resistant ASA; you’ll want to make sure it’s printed in a warm ambient area with no drafts or it can warp so badly you see cracks in the print.
 More on this later.

 Use a Build Surface that Promotes Adhesion